 With the recent acquisition of the Cheston Family Preserve, there is now over 200 acres of protected open space in the Prophecy Creek Corridor.
 That number reflects the combined acreage of Briar Hill Preserve, Prophecy Creek Park and several easements.
 In the immediate vicinity you will also find WVWA’s Camp Woods, Armentrout Preserve and Willow Lake Farm.

 Preserving Briar Hill

 Otto Haas owned approximately 100 acres of upland woods floodplain, wetlands and meadows between Lewis Lane and Prophecy Creek.
 During his life the Haas family donated a conservation easement on the lands on both sides of the Prophecy Creek to WVWA.
 After Otto’s death Carol Haas Gravagno approached WVWA with their wish to further protect the land.

-parcels.
+Conservation easements were placed on two homes.
 WVWA retained ownership of all the ecologically sensitive lands, including the Prophecy Creek and its floodplain, wetlands and upland woods.
 Since this 48.1 acre property abuts Whitpain Township’s Prophecy Creek Park, WVWA has protected much of the land along the Prophecy Creek from Skippack Pike to its confluence with the Wissahickon Creek on Four Mills Reserve.

 The Cheston Family Preserve at Briar Hill